twilio/twilio-verify-passkeys/README.md

 ## Installation <a name="installation"></a>

 ### Installation Android
-1. Download the .aar file from release page.
+1. Download the .aar file from the [release page](https://github.com/twilio/twilio-verify-passkeys/releases).
 2. Create a folder `libs` in the module directory.
 3. Copy/move the .aar file in `libs` folder.
 4. Add the implementation statement in dependencies: